bookofproofs/bookofproofs.github.io/_sources/history/17th-century/brouncker.md

 * It is believed that Euler made an error in naming the equation 'Pell's equation', and that he was intending to acknowledge the outstanding contribution made by Brouncker.
 * It is interesting to think that if Euler had not made this error then Brouncker, instead of being relatively unknown as a mathematician, would be universally known through 'Brouncker's equation'.
 * Brouncker has gained a somewhat unfortunate reputation.
-* There are other negative comments regarding his character which are believed to be unfair in that the writer has confused Brouncker with his brother Henry Brouncker.
-* It seems a cruel twist that two misidentifications, mistaking him for Pell and also for his brother Henry, has led to Brouncker receiving less than his just deserts.

 Born 1620, Castlelyons (N of Cork), Ireland.
 Died 5 April 1684, Westminster.
 London, England.